INTI-CMNB/KiBot/docs/source/configuration/outputs/hpgl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Exports the PCB for plotters and laser printers.
+Only available for KiCad 9 and older. |br|
 This output is what you get from the File/Plot menu in pcbnew. |br|

 .. note::